Anti-abortion groups seek halt to abortions during coronavirus pandemic

 Supreme Court to hear challenge on Louisiana abortion lawMarch 4, 202005:03

-"We urge abortion centers to put health and safety first...and free up desperately-needed medical resources for use in fighting the spread of coronavirus," said Dannenfelser.
+"We urge abortion centers to put health and safety first ... and free up desperately needed medical resources for use in fighting the spread of coronavirus," Dannenfelser said.

 However, Planned Parenthood isn't standing down.

-On Wednesday, a group of Texas abortion providers represented by Planned Parenthood Federation of America, the Center for Reproductive Rights and the Lawyering Project sued Texas after the state pushed to ban abortions due to the coronavirus outbreak.
-Texas Attorney General Ken Paxton said earlier this week in a statement that health care professionals, including abortion providers, must immediately put a pause on all medically unnecessary surgeries and procedures.
+On Wednesday, a group of Texas abortion providers represented by Planned Parenthood Federation of America, the Center for Reproductive Rights and the Lawyering Project sued Texas after the state pushed to ban abortions because of the coronavirus outbreak.
+Texas Attorney General Ken Paxton said this week in a statement that health care professionals, including abortion providers, must immediately pause all medically unnecessary surgeries and procedures.

-Acting president and CEO of Planned Parenthood Federation of America Alexis McGill Johnson said in a statement that anti-abortion activists are exploiting the pandemic to push their agenda.
+Alexis McGill Johnson, acting president and CEO of Planned Parenthood Federation of America, said in a statement that anti-abortion activists are exploiting the pandemic to push their agenda.

-The American College of Obstetricians and Gynecologists and other reproductive health groups, have also weighed in on abortion access during the pandemic.
-Last week, they issued a joint statement that said abortion is a time-sensitive, essential service and a delay in care can put an individual at risk.
+The American College of Obstetricians and Gynecologists and other reproductive health groups issued a joint statement last week that said that abortion is a time-sensitive, essential service and that a delay in care can put a woman at risk.

 "Medically unnecessary regulations that are barriers to patient care that many states have put in place over the past decade should be rescinded or relaxed, especially during this time," said Dr. Ted Anderson, president of the American College of Obstetricians and Gynecologists.
 "Forcing a patient to continue pregnancy can pose threats to the safety and health of the patient."